oluwoledada/scorecard-api/README.md

    ```
 2. Navigate to the project directory `cd scorecard-api`
 3. Install dependencies using `npm install`
-4. Run `npm start` to start the local development server
+4. Run `npm start` to start the local development environment

 ## API Endpoints